e-findlay/Compiler_Design/README.md

 # Compiler_Design

 The parser.py file uses the os, re and sys standard python modules.
 In addition to these, the file also requires graphviz and the anytree library be installed.
+The program can be run from the command line using `python parser.py filename`.
+The program will write Error or Success messages to parser.log and will write the grammar generated to grammar.txt if it encounters no errors before grammar generation.

+### Installing Graphviz
+To install graphviz for Windows, go to https://graphviz.gitlab.io and select Stable 2.38 Windows install packages.
+Select graphviz-2.38.msi and run the installation.
+Set the path variable to the location of the graphviz binary on your machine (the default is C:\Program Files (x86)\Graphviz2.38\bin) and restart your machine.

 After installing graphviz, the anytree package can be installed using the command `pip install anytree`.